- In REM sleep behavior disorder, you act out your dreams while sleeping. These dreams are often very vivid and easy to remember.

 You may be asked to perform an overnight sleep study.
 In this case, you will sleep in a laboratory attached to a heart rate, brain wave, and breathing monitor.
 These monitors will record your sleep stages, how you move throughout the night, and if you have any other disorders that may be affecting your sleep.

-This condition can be successfully managed with medication.
+In most cases, this condition can be successfully managed with medication.
 Clonazepam (Klonopin) is the most frequently used medicine.
-You should talk to your healthcare provider to determine which medication will work best for you.
+Your doctor may also prescribe melatonin, a dietary supplement that can help eliminate symptoms.
+You should talk to your doctor to learn which medication is best for you.

-You will likely need to take other precautions to protect yourself and your bed partner, including:
+You will likely need to take other precautions to protect yourself and your bed partner.
+For example:

 - Move your bed away from the window.

 This condition can often be treated successfully with medication.
 If you take clonazepam to treat RBD, you may experience side effects.
 For example, you may experience morning sleepiness, memory problems, confusion, or decreased balance.
 The drug can also make sleep apnea worse.
 If you notice side effects that are interfering with your daily life, speak with your doctor.
 Switching to melatonin might help relieve your symptoms of RBD, while causing fewer side effects.

 You should also be checked regularly for neurological disorders, such as Parkinson’s disease.
 In some cases, RBD is the first warning sign of neurodegenerative disease.